iLVL-Key/FFXI/addons/GaolPlan/readme.md

 # Changelog

+Version 1.2.1
+- Fixed Save data not behaving as intended.

 Version 1.2
 - Adjusted job label on the job select screen to be highlighted on mouse hover matching how the names are highlighted.
 - Fixed Copy buttons copying when disabled (no jobs selected within their respective phone/boss.